 How To Behave On Set

-If you’ve never been on a set before – do not worry about it – there is a first time for everyone.
+If you’ve never been on a set before – don’t worry about it – there is a first time for everyone.
 The following guidelines can help you be a productive member of the team.
 They can also help you develop professional work habits that will serve you well throughout your career.

 • If you’ve volunteered to help a classmate with their film, honor your commitment.